jeighmz/Games/snake/README.md

 ####  - move with arrow keys (⬅,➡, ⬆, ⬇)

 ### Prompts
-You will still be required to iteratively prompt the LLM to get additional features added in.
-Such as:
+You will still be required to iteratively prompt the LLM to get additional features added in, such as:
 - self-collision check
 - border-collision check

 ### Improvements

-4/12/2024: read-me file changes
+- 4/12/2024: read-me file changes
-4/17/2024: leaderboard initialization and functions added
+- 4/17/2024: leaderboard initialization and functions added